carpentries/carpentries.org/content/support/membership/membership-faq.md

 ## Memberships

+{{< accordion title="What are the benefits of a Carpentries membership?" >}}
+- **Hands-on, practice-based training in teaching**.
+Receive priority access to our Instructor Training program, which will empower high-quality instruction at your institution and certify leaders in your community to teach Carpentries workshops.
+- **Computational and data skills training**.
+Gain access to our pool of certified Instructors, who will deliver a hands-on learning experience targeting novice learners across various disciplines.
+- **Values-driven community of practice**.
+Become part of our inclusive community, centred on building strength through diversity and empowering community collaboration through lifelong learning.

 {{< accordion title="What are the standard membership packages you offer?" >}}
 We offer Bronze, Silver, and Gold membership packages, each with an allotted number of Centrally-Organised [workshops](/workshops).
 Silver and Gold memberships also include seats in our [Instructor Training](https://carpentries.github.io/instructor-training/)